 Where to stay in Siena?

-The most suitable place to stay is in the city center, but expect hotels to have higher prices because of the location.
+The most suitable place to stay is in the city center, but hotels are expected to have higher prices because of the location.
 You can find cheaper accommodation a bit further from the city center but plan to spend more time and money traveling to and from the city center each day.

 You can check websites like booking.com and Airbnb.com to find hostels or rent apartments and houses.
 If you are on a budget or solo trip and want to meet new people, you can check hostelword.com, which has many hostel listings.